This policy describes how your personal information is handled by Unloan.

 From time to time, we may also use your information to tell you about products or services we think you might be interested in.
 To do this, we may contact you by:

-If you don’t want to receive direct marketing messages or want to change your contact preferences, you may adjust your communication preferences in the Unloan App.
+If you don’t want to receive direct marketing messages from us or want to change your contact preferences, you may adjust your communication preferences in the Unloan App.
 You can also unsubscribe from any commercial electronic messages to your electronic address by following the instructions set out in our email/text message.